lukehsiao/talk-timer/README.md

 <br>

 `talk-timer` is a simple command line countdown timer.
-It simply display a countdown in your terminal in blocks of 10 seconds, until the final 10 seconds, which counts down by seconds.
+It simply displays a countdown in your terminal in blocks of 10 seconds, until the final 10 seconds, which counts down by seconds.
 Then, it flashes red when hitting 0.

 I find this useful to set a timer, then magnify (zoom in) on my terminal and have my laptop facing a speaker in a conference to provide them a subtle indicator of how much time they have remaining.

-This is essentially a toy, written to explore typestates in Rust.
+This is essentially a toy, written to explore [typestates](https://yoric.github.io/post/rust-typestate/) in Rust.

 ## Installation